Amelia-ZJ/Portfolio/Phishing Link Identifier/README.md

 ## Overview
-The Phishing Link Identifier is a machine learning project designed to detect phishing URLs using XGBoost.
-By engineering 43 features from a Kaggle dataset of 450,176 URLs, the model identifies phishing patterns such as suspicious keywords and typosquatting, achieving an accuracy of over 0.99.
+Machine learning model to detect phishing URLs using XGBoost, achieving high accuracy (99.5%) on a balanced dataset of over 200,000 URLs.
+This was done by engineering 48 features, such as "suspicious keywords" and the presence of "s" at the end of "http".
+Python code was written to enable real-world deployment in a browser extension to enhance cybersecurity.phishing patterns such as suspicious keywords and typosquatting, achieving an accuracy of over 0.99.
 This project aims to enhance cybersecurity by enabling real-time phishing detection, with potential deployment as a browser extension.

 ## Table of Contents
 - [Requirements](#Requirements)